shaulapg/Evidence-4-Demonstration-of-a-Programming-Paradigm-feedback/README.md

 # Paradigm

-I used prolog and racket.
+I used prolog (logic) and racket (functional).

-The first one because I think it is an eassier language for coding and debugging, it also has libraries such as math which helps with the calculations, plus it is eassier to read.
+Racket is far more suitable for numerical calculations, explicit control structures (like loops), and algorithmic logic such as optimizing profits.
+Prolog excels in declarative logic and symbolic reasoning, but in this case, it would be more of a limitation than a benefit.

-On the other hand, I some reasons for using Racket are: it makes the mathematical reasoning very clear, also it can work with exact fractions.
+Racket gives explicit control over loops, recursion, and conditions.
+This is useful for nested while loops and step-by-step optimization logic.

 # References